beechit/default_upload_folder/README.md

         # You can set a folder for the whole table of for a specific field of that table
         tx_news_domain_model_news.fal_related_files = news_downloads
         tx_news_domain_model_news.fal_media = news_media

+        # You can set a fallback for all tables
+        defaultForAllTables = 1:myDefaultUploadFolderForThisPartOfTheTree
     }
 ```